 The control group, women who dieted but didn’t lift weights, lost only 9.2 pounds of fat and gained no muscle.

-When you do an intense weight-training program, your metabolism stays elevated and you continue to burn fat for several hours afterward.
+When you do an intense weight training program, your metabolism can stay elevated and you can continue to burn more calories (and fat!) for up to 48 hours after you work out.
 During regular cardio exercise, you stop burning fat shortly after the workout.

 2. Change Your Body Shape

 You may think your genes determine how you look.
 That’s not necessarily true.
 Weight training can slim you down, create new curves, and help avoid the “middle-age spread.”